 Please note: This article is not a substitute for legal advice.
 Contact an attorney to obtain legal counsel that’s specific to your case.

-How to Get a Restraining Order?
+How to Get a Restraining Order

-Restraining orders are very common in cases of domestic and sexual violence as well as harassment and stalking.
-The legal requirements for obtaining a restraining order vary by state, but there must be some sort of rationale in order for a restraining order to be granted.
+Restraining orders are very common in cases of domestic and sexual violence, as well as harassment and stalking.
+The legal requirements for obtaining a restraining order vary by state, but there must be some sort of rationale for a restraining order to be granted.
 In Colorado specifically, individuals seeking a restraining order must prove that their life is in immediate danger to be granted a restraining order.

 If a person wants to get a restraining order, s/he must file a formal request (known as a petition) with their local court.
-The filing process may require certain criteria be met for making such a request, including the necessary fees to file a petition.
+The filing process may require certain criteria to be met for making such a request, including the necessary fees to file a petition.

 Once the court approves the request, the restraining order will be made temporary by default.
 This is known as a temporary restraining order or TRO.
 The TRO will then be delivered (usually by law enforcement) to the perpetrator.